New Jersey Governor Signs Public Beach Access Law

 The governor of New Jersey, Phil Murphy, signed legislation Friday designed to address decades-long disputes in his state over who gets access to the state's beaches and waterfronts.

-Murphy, a Democrat, signed legislation enshrining in law the state's public trust doctrine, insuring that the public has access to shorelines and tidal waters used for commerce, navigation and recreation, including swimming, bathing and fishing.
+Murphy, a Democrat, signed legislation enshrining in law the state's public trust doctrine, ensuring that the public has access to shorelines and tidal waters used for commerce, navigation and recreation — including swimming, bathing and fishing.

-"New Jersey's shoreline and coastal communities are some of our state's greatest treasures," said Murphy in a statement.
+"New Jersey's shoreline and coastal communities are some of our state's greatest treasures," Murphy said in a statement.
 "By strengthening the public's right to access our beaches, we are ensuring that all New Jersey residents and visitors can enjoy our beautiful shore this summer and for generations to come."

-In New Jersey and other states, public beach access has been a contentious issue as some local communities have tried to restrict beach access by imposing fees for use, limiting nearby parking, or selling accessible points to private developers.
+In New Jersey and other states, public beach access has been a contentious issue as some communities have tried to restrict beach access by imposing fees for use, limiting nearby parking, or selling accessible points to private developers.

 "It's very significant legislation," said Tim Dillingham, executive director of the American Littoral Society, a marine conservation group.
 "It provides New Jersey citizens with policies that will strengthen and promote public access to tidal waters, not just beaches, but along rivers and backbays," he told NPR.

-Not everyone is happy with the new law.
+But not everyone is happy with the new law.

 Some environmentalists say it doesn't go far enough.

-Dillingham agrees that the new law does not resolve all the issues surrounding public access.
+Dillingham agrees the new law does not resolve all the issues surrounding public access.
 For example, it doesn't address local beach fees or "street ends," referring to local communities that sell the end of a street to a private owner who then blocks access points to the beach.

 The law "still sets a pretty strong standard," Dillingham said.